Super Mario Galaxy/Unused Objects

 This version of the peanut planet was found in the first E3 demo, as one of the first planets.
 It was later changed to the PeanutMudPlanet seen in Good Egg Galaxy.
 Curiously, a copy of this planet exists under the name TwinPeanutsPlanetB.
 TwinPeanutsPlanetA is the long beady planet in Gusty Garden Galaxy, which also has rocks rolling around on it.
 This planet can still be seen in the game's ending cutscene.

-A near-perfect replica of the same planet used in Good Egg Galaxy, but with the small difference of the tower on the grassy side destroyed.
-The planet's name is PieFortress, while the combined version found in the game is DoriyakiFortressPlanet.
+A near-perfect replica of the same planet used in Good Egg Galaxy, with the only difference being that the tower on the grassy side is destroyed.
+The planet's name is PieFortress, while the combined version in the final game is DorayakiFortressPlanet.
+A low poly version exists at PieFortressLow.

-A standalone version of the planet's cannon tower exists under the name KillerGunnerTriple.
+A standalone version of the cannon tower meant for use with PieFortress exists under the name KillerGunTower.
+In the final game, the tower is part of the used planet.

 Planet Disk